Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 \subsubsection{Radiative transfer}

-In the 3D PDR simulations the geometry of the PDR is resembled using voxels having the volume $(\Delta s)^3$.
-To derive maps and spectra which are comparable to observations the radiative transport through the 3D model needs to be calculated.
-An example for a 3D set-up is shown in Fig.~\ref{Fig:OriBarGeometry_FUV} (resembling the Orion Bar PDR, which will be introduced in Sect.~\ref{sec:OriBar}).
-Each cube in Fig.~\ref{Fig:OriBarGeometry_FUV} represents one voxel.
+In the 3D PDR simulations the geometry of the PDR is {\changedTwo replicated} using voxels having the volume $(\Delta s)^3$.
+To derive maps and spectra that are comparable to observations the radiative transfer through the 3D model needs to be calculated.
+An example for a 3D set-up is shown in Fig.~\ref{Fig:OriBarGeometry_FUV} ({\changedTwo replicating} the Orion Bar PDR, which will be introduced in Sect.~\ref{Sect:OriBar}).
+Each small cube in Fig.~\ref{Fig:OriBarGeometry_FUV} represents one voxel and the colour scale shows the FUV flux at the different voxels within the compound, for an FUV source located at the position $\lbrack 0, 22.3, 30\rbrack$.